AnnaRoss/lunchbot-web/README.md

 > As a LunchBot visitor, I want to be able to easily view the restaurants with the best rating,
 > so that it takes less time for me to find a place where I know has good food.

+#### Not Implemented

 A feature that I've started with, but didn't have time to complete, was to inform the user wether or not a restaurant is open at the current time.
 Since that feels like an essential feature for the app.

-### General thoughts

 What I'm thinking about implementing, but didn't have time to do for this code task, are features such as sorting by distance from the user's current location, using the Geolocation API.